anandsunderraman/jsonsqlonline/README.md

 http://anandsunderraman.github.io/jsonsqlonline
 This is an online tool to query json objects.

+For more details and screenshots on how to use this tool please read my blog http://jsonsqlonline.blogspot.com/2015/06/querying-json-objects-using-sqlish.html

 Queries could look like:

 1. Simple select query looks like